IQTLabs/rfml/README.md

 Some tuning is needed for signals that have a short transmission duration and/or limited bandwidth.
 Here are a couple things to try if they are getting skipped:
 - `min_annotation_length` is the minimum number of samples for an annotation.
 If the signal is has less samples than this, it will not be annotated.
 Try lowering this.
 - The `average_duration` setting maybe too long and the signal is getting averaged into the noise.
 Try lowering this.
 - `min_bandwidth` is the minimum bandwidth (in Hz) for a signal to be detected.
-If this value is too high, signals that have less bandiwdth will be ignored.
+If this value is too high, signals that have less bandwidth will be ignored.
 Try lowering this.

 ## Training a Model

 After you have finished labeling your data, the next step is to train a model on it.
-This repo makes it easy to train both IQ and Spectragram based models from sigmf data.
+This repo makes it easy to train both IQ and Spectrogram based models from sigmf data.

 ### Configure